mongodb/docs/README.md

 # docs-commandline-tools
-Storing documentation for the command line tools (v4.4+)
+This repository contains documentation for the MongoDB commandline tools (4.4+)

 This project is currently under construction.
 Please pardon our dust!